Onychomycosis is an infection of the nail. The infection occurs more often on toenails than fingernails.

 Copyright © Nucleus Medical Media, Inc.

 Anyone can get fungal nail infections.
-Risk factors that increase your chances of developing onychomycosis include: Wearing shoes that trap in moisture and warmth, such as workbootsIncreased ageHaving athlete's footHaving an injury to the nailType 1
+Factors that increase your chance of onychomycosis include: Wearing shoes that trap in moisture and warmth, such as workbootsIncreased ageHaving athlete's footHaving an injury to the nailType 1

 Circulatory disorders, such as